thousandbrainsproject/tbp.tbs_sensorimotor_intelligence/README.md

 ## Installation & Experiments

 Experiments make use of either the Monty framework, or Pytorch in the case of deep learning models.
-These can be found under their respective directories `monty` and `pytorch`.
+Instructions for environment setup and experiment execution can be found in the README files within `monty` and `pytorch`.

-For instructions on how to run experiments, please refer to the respective README files in the `monty` and `pytorch` directories.

 Information on licensing can also be found in the respective directories.